Jerome Bruner: Narrative construction of reality

 In 1980, Bruner returned to the United States, taking up the position of professor at the New School for Social Research in New York City in 1981.
 For the next decade, he worked on the development of a theory of the narrative construction of reality, culminating in several seminal publications which contributed to the development of narrative psychology.
 His book Acts of Meaning has been cited over 20,000 times followed by Actual Minds, Possible Worlds which has been cited by over 18,000 scholarly publications, making them two of the most influential works of the 20th century.
 In these books, Bruner argued that there are two forms of thinking: the paradigmatic and the narrative.
-The former is the method of science and is based upon classification and categorisation.
-The alternative narrative approach organises everyday interpretations of the world in storied form.
+The former is the method of science and is based upon classification and categorization.
+The alternative narrative approach organizes everyday interpretations of the world in storied form.
 The challenge of contemporary psychology is to understand this everyday form of thinking.